saasbook/hw-agile-iterations-1/docs/credentials-heroku-and-ci.md

     GOOGLE_CLIENT_SECRET: some-key
     GOOGLE_API_KEY: some-key
     ```
-   Commit and push your changes to heroku.
-Wait for 10 minutes then test that login works.
+Commit and push your changes to Heroku, then test that you can login with both your Google and GitHub accounts.
+It may take up to 10 minutes for Google and GitHub to process your new OAuth clients, so be patient!
-   Test out your app on your phone, see if it is [responsive](https://www.w3schools.com/whatis/whatis_responsive.asp).
+While you're waiting, you can see if your app is [responsive](https://www.w3schools.com/whatis/whatis_responsive.asp) on your phone.

 ### Travis CI
 1. Make sure you have an account with [travis-ci.com](https://travis-ci.com).